shurik204/LockAndBlock/README.md

 - **Keycards & readers:** Program keycard readers to only accept your keycard to access your secret stuff
 - **Keypads:** Set a secret code to emit redstone; open doors or do whatever you need to secure
 - **Tesla Coil:** Protect areas by zapping anyone nearby when powered by redstone
+- **Force fields:** Create an unbreakable wall that you can disable and enable at will

 ### Requirements: